cbor2

 boxed?: boolean

-Should numbers and strings be created as boxed instances, which retain their original encoding for round-tripping?
 If this is true, saveOriginal is also set to true.
 Think of this as "saveOriginal + extras".
 The thought is that most use cases for saveOriginal will want the original encoding of an object or array, and won't care about the original encoding of strings and numbers.
-Turning this on also has the side-effect of making all CBOR maps decode as JS Map objects, rather than plain Objects.
+Turning this on also has the side-effect of making all CBOR maps decode as JS Map objects, rather than plain Objects, since the string keys will need to be instances of String.

 false